 - For that, right-click the desired image and go to Properties.
 The Properties dialog box should appear which will present you with the exact location of the file on your computer.

 - Once you’re done copying the image path, you then have to add “\<filename>” to that location.
 For example, it will be something like: “C:\Users\YourUserName\Desktop\Wallpapers\windowsbackground.jpg”.
-Paste it in the address bar of your web browser and hit Enter.
+Paste it into the address bar of your web browser and hit Enter.
 The browser should open your image.

-- Now, you have to repeat the steps of our Workaround #1.
+- Now, you have to repeat the steps of Workaround #1.
 After right-clicking this image, you just have to select “Set as background” or “Set as wallpaper”, depending on your browser.